railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_menu.rst

 This is a very powerful feature!
 An administrator can use this functionality to redefine the behavior of your whole system.
-You can test that in database \ ``openerp_ch13``\   by opening up a new :guilabel:`Purchase Order` form, clicking the second tab :guilabel:`Purchase Shippings`, selecting \ ``From Picking``\   in the :guilabel:`Invoicing Control` field and then making that the default.
+You can test that in database \ ``openerp_ch13``\   by opening up a new :guilabel:`Purchase Order` form, clicking the second tab :guilabel:`Delivery & Invoicing`, selecting \ ``From Picking``\   in the :guilabel:`Invoicing Control` field and then making that the default.

-From that moment on, you'd automatically create draft purchase invoices only when goods are received, so you could very easily restrict your accountants from paying any invoices that turn up until you were sure you had received the goods.
-It wouldn't stop anyone from selecting another method of invoice control, but they'd start with the default definition.
+From that moment on, you would automatically create draft purchase invoices only when goods are received, so you could very easily restrict your accountants from paying any invoices that turn up until you were sure you had received the goods.
+It would not stop anyone from selecting another method of invoice control, but they would start with the default definition.

 Changing the terminology
 ------------------------

 You can use Open ERP's language translation functionality to substitute its standard terminology with terminology that fits your company better.
-It's quite straightforward to adapt the software with different terms specific to your industry.
+It is quite straightforward to adapt the software with different terms specific to your industry.
 Moreover, this can strengthen acceptance of your new Open ERP system, because everybody will be able to retain their usual vocabulary.